 Earning the Internal Audit Practitioner designation shows you’re on the road to CIA.

-- If you are a student, graduating with the Internal Audit Practitioner designation reflects your commitment to entering the profession with the fundamental knowledge needed to begin contributing immediately.
+- University Students – Graduating with the Internal Audit Practitioner designation reflects your commitment to entering the profession with the fundamental knowledge needed to begin contributing immediately.

-- If you are beginning your internal auditing career journey, obtaining this designation allows you to make a statement about your knowledge and aptitude as you progress through the CIA program.
+- Beginner Internal Auditors – Obtaining this designation allows you to make a statement about your knowledge and aptitude as you progress through the CIA program.

-- If you manage an internal audit activity, the designation helps to demonstrate that your internal auditors are well-versed in internal audit basics and establishes a common foundation of skills and knowledge related to internal audit best practices.
+- Managers of Internal Audit Activities – This designation helps demonstrate that your internal auditors are well-versed in internal audit basics and establishes a common foundation of skills and knowledge related to internal audit best practices.

 What’s Involved in Earning the Internal Audit Practitioner Designation?

 The exam assesses a candidate’s fundamental knowledge of current internal auditing practices and understanding of internal audit issues, risks, and controls.
 The Internal Audit Practitioner designation demonstrates that the holder possesses internal audit aptitude and foundational knowledge of the International Standards for the Professional Practice of Internal Auditing.

 Candidates will have two years to complete the Internal Audit Practitioner program from the date they are approved into the program.
 Individuals with active Internal Audit Practitioner designations can apply for the CIA program, as well as be listed on The IIA Certification Registry.

 Study the Syllabus & Sit for the Test